 Frequently Asked Questions (FAQs) about Indoor Dog Agility

-What can my dog start agility training?
+What age can my dog start agility training?

-While the optimal age for starting agility training may vary depending on the breed and individual dog, it's generally to wait until your dog is at least one year old.
+While the optimal age for starting agility training may vary depending on the breed and individual dog, it's generally recommended to wait until your dog is at least one year old.
 This allows their bones and joints to develop fully before engaging in the physical demands of agility training.
 However, consult with your veterinarian to determine the best age to start training for your specific dog.

 How long does it take to train a dog for agility?